Ford Truck Model Lineup & Overview

 Key Features

-- 2.0L EcoBoost® engine producing 250 horsepower and 277 lb-ft of torque, or hybrid drivetrain producing 191 horsepower
+- 2.0L EcoBoost® engine producing 250 horsepower and 275 lb-ft of torque or hybrid drivetrain producing 184 horsepower

-The Maverick redefines what a small pickup can do.
+The Ford Maverick redefines what a small pickup can do.
 This unibody pickup combines the everyday practicality of a four-door vehicle and excellent fuel economy with a cargo bed and an impressive towing capacity.
-The Maverick comes with a choice of a 2.0-liter turbocharged four-cylinder engine, or a hybrid drivetrain.
+The Maverick comes with a choice of a 2.0-liter turbocharged four-cylinder engine or a hybrid drivetrain for maximum efficiency.
 There is also a choice of front- or all-wheel drive.
 With a payload capacity of up to 1,500 pounds and a towing capacity of up to 4,000 pounds, the Maverick is an incredibly cost-effective and practical truck for those who need a truck to also double as a daily driver.
-The Maverick has few competitors, and those that do exist don’t really measure up.
+The Maverick has few competitors and those that do exist don’t quite measure up.

 Ranger